 Backpacking Food Storage and Large Predator Safety

-After meal clean up, there’s on final step we need to discuss before you hit the hay.
+After meal clean-up, there’s one final step we need to discuss before you hit the hay.
 (Er, nylon.)
 Wildlife.
 Yep, it’s out there.
 First, it’s important to realize bear attacks and snake bites are extremely rare overall.
 If you do happen to encounter either, back away as slowly and quietly as possible.
 Here are some other general guidelines you can follow to avoid encounters:

 - Do not camp near water sources.
 Wild animals of all kinds are nocturnal and journey to the water at night.
 If you’re camped right next to the stream, you run a higher risk of an encounter.

 - Always store food off the ground and away from your camp.
 Here’s a great video explaining how to hang a bear bag—the perfect solution to getting food off the ground and away from your camp.